 '''

-java -jar post.jar .xml
+sh post.sh .xml

 '''

 6. Querying Data

 Searches are done via HTTP GET on the select URL with the query string in the q parameter.
 You can pass a number of optional request parameters to the request handler to control what information is returned.
 For example, you can use the "fl" parameter to control what stored fields are returned, and if the relevancy score is returned...